What is the Industrial Strategy?

 Within Leicester and Leicestershire, the development of the Local Industrial Strategy is being led by the Leicester and Leicestershire Enterprise Partnership (LLEP).

-The Prospectus will be a concise document and will focus on four or five key defining ambitions that:
+The Prospectus is a concise document focusing on five key defining ambitions that:

 • Represent the distinctiveness of Leicester and Leicestershire.